CONSTITUTION AND BYLAWS OF THE

 Section 1.
 These Bylaws may be amended at any business meeting of the organization or adjourned session thereof by a two-thirds vote of qualified delegates, a quorum being present.
 Notice of the proposed amendment shall be given, in writing, with the official Call to the meeting.

 Section 2.
-Any member of a federated club may propose an amendment. (a) It must be typewritten, with three copies of each, and signed by the member; (b) it must be submitted to the Chairman of the Constitution and Bylaws Committee three months prior to a business meeting; (c) It shall be reviewed b the committee and initialed by each member before being incorporated in the Call.
+Any member of a federated club may propose an amendment. (a) It must be typewritten, with three copies of each, and signed by the member; (b) it must be submitted to the Chairman of the Constitution and Bylaws Committee three months prior to a business meeting. (c) It shall be reviewed by the committee and initialed by each member before being incorporated in the Call.

 ARTICLE X – Parliamentary Authority

-ARTICLE XI -Dissolution
+ARTICLE XI – Ethical Standards

-If this organization should be dissolved, its assets shall be distributed to another organization qualified under Section 502(c)(3) of the Internal Revenue Code.
+If this organization should be dissolved, its assets shall be distributed to another organization qualified under Section 502(c)3 of the Internal Revenue Code.
 No assets may be distributed to individual members.